 Park-like grounds and celestial views make Dyer Observatory an exceptional venue for business events.
 The library, with its domed theater, is a perfect place for corporate functions, meetings, and dinner parties.
 A spacious covered patio provides an open area for larger gatherings.

-Also on the grounds is “Murial’s Retreat.”
-Nestled among the trees, the 2,000-square-foot house offers a living room-sized meeting space, three breakout rooms, a fully-equipped kitchen, and a spacious outdoor deck and patio.
+Also on the grounds is Murial’s Retreat.
+Nestled among the trees, the 2,000-square-foot house offers a living room-sized meeting space, one breakout room, kitchen, and a spacious outdoor deck and patio.
 The house is perfect for corporate, educational, and private group retreats.

 For more information, please email your request to Helen Morisette or contact us at 615-373-4897.
 All site visits require an appointment.

 We regret we do not offer weddings at this time.

 You may download our brochure here: PDF Dyer Rental Brochure